 So not only will you probably struggle to see success but you’ll also probably land yourself in a lot of legal trouble at the same time too.

-It’s safe to say I don’t recommend doing that… Instead like I mentioned earlier in this review you should just give up on the shortcuts & follow a proven program that teaches the proper methods like Wealthy Affiliate.
+It’s safe to say I don’t recommend doing that… Instead, like I mentioned earlier in this review you should just give up on the shortcuts & follow a proven program that teaches the proper methods like Commission Academy.

 It’s Also Pretty Darn Expensive…